Meet Braintastic! Science

 Smashing stereotypes

 Anyone can become a scientist, and we aim to highlight researchers from different backgrounds to help show young people that the media trope of the ‘lone genius’ is far from the truth.
 So you won’t hear us talking about “mad scientists” or perpetuating the wild-hair-and-labcoat stereotype.
-Instead you’ll hear real stories about how real science is done.
+Instead you’ll hear real stories about how real science is done, featuring some amazing women in STEM.

 Scientists are real people like you and me.
 They are hard-working and persistent, but not all geniuses.
 You can be one too!